-Our residency program started with four brave doctors who took a leap of faith before the program received official accreditation.
-We now welcome 11 residents into our program annually and they are among the nation’s best and brightest.
-Our residents are trained in two health centers and receive inpatient and obstetric training both in Ann Arbor and Chelsea.
+Our residency program started with four brave newly graduated medical students who took a leap of faith before the program received official accreditation.
+We now welcome 13 residents into our program annually and they’re among the nation’s best and brightest.
+Our residents are trained in two health centers, and receive inpatient and obstetric training both in Ann Arbor and Chelsea.
+We are well on our way to implementing the Clinic First model, which bodes well for the success of our residents after graduation as they will have been trained in the health care paradigms of the future.
 Beyond the residency program, our role in medical student education is vital.
 Our faculty work tirelessly to ensure our medical students, residents and fellows become the best physicians.
-Faculty members are very involved in the new M-Home curriculum and have multiple leadership roles.
-On top of that, our clerkship is consistently the top-rated clerkship of all U-M programs.
-We rank 6th in the Family Medicine Medical Specialty rankings of Best Graduate Schools 2015 by the U.S. News & World Report and 1st in the Midwest/8th in the nation of top family medicine residencies by Doximity.com.
+Faculty members are very involved in the new M-Home curriculum and have multiple leadership roles in the Medical School.
+On top of that, our clerkship has been consistently the top-rated clerkship of all U-M programs for over 20 twenty years!
+Likewise, we have seven fellowship programs, providing interested family physicians the opportunity to receive additional training and certification in various areas.

-It is a dynamic time to be a family physician and it is a tremendous honor to be chair of this vibrant Department.
-I am proud to work with an outstanding group of colleagues as we seek to improve health care in this new era of primary care strength, value, and progress!
+It is a dynamic time to be a family physician and it is a tremendous honor to be chair of this incredibly vibrant Department.
+I am so proud to work with such an outstanding group of colleagues as we seek to improve health care in this new era of primary care strength, value, and progress!